ZeCanelha/AFrame-Tutorial/README.md

 #### Vibrate Component

 In A-Frame we can use components created by the community.
 Here, we will use the [vibrotactile component](https://github.com/ZeCanelha/aframe-vibrotactile-component).
-This component sends to the user vibrotactile feedback when interacting with scene elements that have the component associated.
+This component sends  vibrotactile feedback to the user (if (s)he is using a special vibrotactile device) when interacting with scene elements that have the component associated.
 A basic example of its usage:

 ```html